olmeca/vektor/ReadMe.txt

 Vektor commands
 Currently the following commands are supported:
 1- copy: The main function, for creating modified copies.
-2- validate: Support function.
-Checks a file for Vektis compliance.
-3- show: Support function.
+2- show: Support function.
 Presents a table with the specified line elements' values in columns.
-4- info: Support function.
+3- info: Support function.
 Displays information on the structure of the specified Vektis declaration format.
 Useful for looking up line element ID's.
-5- help: Provides information on how to use Vektor.
+4- help: Provides information on how to use Vektor.

 All command line options have a short version (e.g. -r:"0210=Johnson") and a long version (e.g. --element "0210=Johnson") which is more descriptive.